Indivizo/legal/latest/en--general-terms-and-conditions.md

 ## <a name="service-fee"></a> 6.
 Service fee

 **6.1.** With the exception of the free package Service Provider will charge and Client shall pay a fee for use of the Service (hereinafter: Service Fee).
 The Service Fee is based on the package prices published on the website (the place of publication is defined in Section 5.1. of the present GTC) and confirmed by Service Provider after the order of Service or after downgrading or upgrading between packages.
 Unless Client upgrades or downgrades between packages Service Fee is payable in each invoicing period.
 Invoicing periods are 30 days long, the first day of the first invoicing period is the day of the order confirmation by Service Provider.
-When downgrading or upgrading between service packages a proportionate fee of the current package calculated until the date of upgrade (downgrade) and a proportionate fee of the new package calculated from the date of upgrade (downgrade) to the end of the invoicing period shall be invoiced.
+When downgrading or upgrading between service packages a proportionate fee of the current package calculated until the date of upgrade (or downgrade) and a proportionate fee of the new package calculated from the date of upgrade (or downgrade) to the end of the invoicing period shall be invoiced.

 Client acknowledges that the full amount of Service Fee is payable even if Client decides not to use the Service due to a reason within the control of Client.
 Client shall pay the Service fee even if Client decides not to use the extra services available as a result of an upgrade between service packages due to a reason within the control of Client.

-**6.2.** Client can launch varying number of recruitment processes in a 30-day service cycle depending on the type of the service package.
+**6.2.** Client can launch varying a number of recruitment processes in a 30-day service cycle depending on the type of service package.
 In the Free Package the number of recruitment processes and video interviews is limited.
 In other packages the number of recruitment processes is limited, however the number of video interviews within the recruitment processes is unlimited.

-**6.3.** The Service Fee of the chosen service includes the continuous maintenance of the software as regulated in the present GTC, regular backups, storage of data at an independent location, unlimited access to the system, guaranteed technical support and help desk service (as regulated in the present GTC), furthermore regular development of the system.
+**6.3.** The Service Fee of the chosen service includes the continuous maintenance of the software as regulated in the present GTC, regular backups, storage of data at an independent location, unlimited access to the system, guaranteed technical support and help desk service (as regulated in the present GTC), as well as regular development of the system.
 The annual availability of the system is 99.9%.
-(Annual availability shows the annual possibility to use the service as in reality and as guaranteed by the Service Provider.)
+(Annual availability shows the annual possibility to use the service in reality and as guaranteed by the Service Provider.)
 The calculation of annual availability is the following:

 *AA = (1- Ou/Ot) * 100(%)*, where